Spring Boot CORS Configuration Example

-In this Spring boot tutorial, we will learn to enable CORS support in Spring MVC applications at the method level and the global level.
+In this tutorial, we will learn to enable CORS support in Spring Boot applications at the method level as well as at the global level.

 See Also: Creating a CORS Filter using javax.servlet.Filter

-There are typically two ways to apply the CORS on a Spring application:
+There are typically the following three ways to apply the CORS on a Spring Boot application:

-• Overriding CorsRegistry on WebMvcConfigurer bean.
-It allows to define the CORS configuration at the “global level” and applies to methods from multiple controllers using the path patterns.
+2. Overriding CorsRegistry on WebMvcConfigurer bean.
+It allows the definition of the CORS configuration at the “global level” and applies to methods from multiple controllers using the path patterns.

 2.1. @CrossOrigin Annotation